Central extensions and conformal derivations of a class of Lie conformal algebras: Conformal derivations of quadratic Lie conformal algebras

 \end{definition} We will abuse the notation by writing $\phi: U\rightarrow V$ any time it is clear from the context that $\phi$ is conformal linear.

 \begin{definition} Let $R$ be a Lie conformal algebra.
 A conformal linear map $d: R\rightarrow R$ is called a \emph{conformal derivation} of $R$ if

 \end{definition}

 The space of all conformal derivations of $R$ is denoted by $\text{CDer}(R)$.
-For any $a\in R$, there is a natural conformal linear map $\text{ad}~a: R\rightarrow R$ such that All conformal derivations of this kind are called \emph{inner}.
+For any $a\in R$, there is a natural conformal derivation $\text{ad}~a: R\rightarrow R$ such that All conformal derivations of this kind are called \emph{inner}.
 The space of all inner conformal derivations is denoted by $\text{CInn}(R)$.